Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Experimental details

+The initialization scheme is fixed per objective family: TSM+DSM, RNE+DSM, and DiffCLF+DSM are warm-started from a $1000$-epoch DSM pretrain and trained for $1000$ further epochs with their target loss, while tSM+DSM, LFPE+DSM, and aLFPE+DSM are trained from random initialization for $2000$ epochs (for the latter methods, DSM warmstart led to degraded performance); the standalone DSM baseline likewise uses the $1000$-epoch pretrain followed by $1000$ further training epochs, so the total compute budget is $2000$ epochs in every case.
+The full hyperparameter grid is summarized in Tables \ref{tab:hp_grid} and \ref{tab:hp_grid_manywell}.
+All trainings use AdamW \citep{loshchilov2018decoupled} with default hyperparameters and learning rate $10^{-4}$.

+Assessing log-density learning is notoriously difficult and remains an active research topic; we rank trained models lexicographically by three criteria of decreasing priority: (a) the effective sample size between learned and ground-truth marginals (to maximize); (b) the Fisher divergence between the same marginals (to minimize); and (c) the global classification loss of \citet{ouyang2026diffusiveclassificationlosslearning} (to minimize).
+Criteria (a) and (b) are averaged over $t\in[0,T]$ and computed from exact marginal samples.
+For each of the twelve main configurations (two architectures $\times$ six targets) and each DSM-regularized objective, this rule selects $\lambda_{\text{reg}}$ and the objective-specific hyperparameter; the resulting choices are listed in \Cref{tab:hp_selected}.
+This produces a single neural network per (target, architecture, objective) triple, reused by all aMC samplers to ensure a fair comparison.

 \paragraph{General remarks on annealed sampling methods.} Since the considered targets are systematically standardized, we set the base distribution as their Gaussian approximation $\pibase=\densityGaussian(0, \Idd)$, for both tempering and diffusion-based approaches.
-For tempering paths, the sequence of densities defined by \eqref{eq:tempering} is employed with a logarithmic schedule $\beta_k = 1 - \varepsilon^{k/K}$ and $\varepsilon = 10^{-5}$, following the recommendations of \cite{Grenioux2025improving}.
-For the standard SMC approach, we implemented the adaptive level selection strategy of \cite{Zhou2016toward}, as also used in \cite{Grenioux2025improving}.
-However, within our computational upper bound of 256 intermediate levels, we did not observe any improvement over a fixed, logarithmic schedule.
-We therefore use the simpler fixed-schedule approach, which is also computationally cheaper.
-Similar adaptive strategies for optimizing the annealing schedule in RE have been proposed in the literature \citep{Syed2021parallel, Syed2021nonreversible}, but we restrict ourselves here to non-adaptive settings to maintain comparability and investigate the impact of the number of intermediate levels directly.
-When using second-order approaches, \ie, methods that require access to the Hessians of the bridging log-densities, we only exploit the diagonal of these Hessians to ensure a good compromise between accuracy and computational efficiency in high dimensional scenarios.
+We recall that, when using second-order approaches, \ie, methods that require access to the Hessians of the bridging log-densities, we only exploit the diagonal of these Hessians to ensure a good compromise between accuracy and computational efficiency in high dimensional scenarios.